 Related Reading: Enforcing A Parenting Plan

-WOA Use in Child Custody
+Use in Child Custody

 A writ of assistance can also be of use when it comes to child custody and visitation.
-Too often children become pawns in the struggle between bitter parents.
+Too often, children become pawns in the struggle between bitter parents.

 If you have blocks of visitation in your divorce settlement, but your ex denies this time, a writ of assistance gives the local police authority to enforce your parenting time.